Totally Barbados highly recommends the infamous Oistins Friday Night Fish Fry. It’s an entirely authentic Bajan experience.

-Set up just behind all the action, you’ll also find art and craft stalls selling locally produced goods at reasonable prices.
+Set up just behind all the action; you’ll also find art and craft stalls selling locally produced goods at reasonable prices.
 You can find handmade bags, beach wraps, clothes, jewelry, and other souvenirs or unique gifts for loved ones.

-So grab yourself a table, order a plate of food, and get your dancing shoes ready for a night of fun and frivolity at the Oistins Friday night Fish Fry!
+So grab a table, order a plate of food, and get your dancing shoes ready for a night of fun and frivolity at the Oistins Friday night Fish Fry!

 Hint: Although Friday night is the traditional night for the Fish Fry, Oistins is busy most nights of the week.
-Locals sell freshly cooked Marlin, Mahi Mahi, Kingfish and Flying Fish, for you to sample away from the hustle and bustle of Friday’s festivities.
+Locals sell freshly cooked Marlin, Mahi Mahi, Kingfish, and Flying Fish for you to sample away from the hustle and bustle of Friday’s festivities.

 Wait, There’s More!

-If you’re looking for a fish fry that’s a little more ‘low key’ than Oistins on the south coast, head to the north of the island.
+Suppose you’re looking for a fish fry that’s a little more ‘low key’ than Oistins on the south coast, head to the north of the island.
 As you get to Speightstown in St. Peter, keep heading north, and you will reach a fishing village known as Half Moon Fort in the parish of St. Lucy.

 Tip: Other fish fry alternatives include Six Men’s Bay in St. Peter and Baxters Road on the outskirts of Bridgetown.
-Again, both are no frills but allow you to mix it with the locals and sample a fresh Bajan dinner menu.
+Again, both are no frills but allow you to mix them with the locals and sample a fresh Bajan dinner menu.